I’m often asked what tips I would give to anyone entering the further education and training sector.

 The FELTAG (2014) report contains some interesting recommendations and can be downloaded by clicking here.

-You should try to assess continually throughout your session, not just at the end so that you can see how they are progressing.
+You should try to assess continually throughout your session, not just at the end, so that you can see how your learners are progressing.
 Always make an objective judgement and don't get personal.
 Your learners are not your friends, you should not become personally involved but retain a professional working relationship at all times.
 It's best to avoid joining their social networking sites.

 End your session by asking questions to check your learners’ understanding, and allow time for your learners to ask you questions.
 Link to the learning outcomes or objectives, and state what will be covered in the next session.

-Consider using a closing activity such as asking your learners in turn to state one thing from the session that has had the most impact upon them
+Consider using a closing activity such as asking your learners in turn to state one thing from the session that has had the most impact upon them.
+If anyone has to leave early for any reason, they will only miss the closing activity.

 Keep on top of your administration duties and keep your records up to date.
 If your learner loses their work you will need your records to prove what they have achieved.
 Your organisation should inform you what records you need to keep and how, i.e. manually or electronically.
 Your car boot is not a good place.
 Awarding organisations expect records to be kept safe and secure.